grinfeld/Kafka-prometheus/mysql-connect.md

     GRANT SELECT, RELOAD, SHOW DATABASES, REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'user' IDENTIFIED BY 'password';

-After the connector is up - setting its configuration by creating/posting configuration as appears in example below:
+After the connector is up - set its configuration by creating/posting configuration as appears in example below:

     {
     "name": "inventory-connector",